 Client retention strategy.
 Entrench business process with client’s to strengthen dependency of the client and increase value.

 Conclusion.
 This is helpful and effective as this strategy creates the rationale of why client would want to retain its relationship with the Company.
-Solutions should periodically do satisfaction surveys and Focus Group Discussion (FGD) with clients to gather more insights on how to match its service offerings including technology to its clients’ business processes and plans for the future.
+Better integration of processes with the use of the appropriate proper people, processes and technology allows Solutions to cleanly fit into its customer’s workflow.
+In order to maintain this, Solutions should periodically do satisfaction surveys and Focus Group Discussion (FGD) with clients to gather more insights on how to match its service offerings including technology to its clients’ business processes and plans for the future.
 As there is increasing risks of losing multinational clients to global brokers or provider’s direct sales, there is a need to strategize on how to cultivate new business from prospective clients that are from different markets.

 Client growth through product development.
-Solutions was able to develop mass marketing products (particularly motor car and fire insurance) that are priced lower than the market but with more benefit features.
+Solutions was able to develop mass market products (particularly motor car and fire insurance) that are priced lower than the market but with more benefit features.
+This is done in close partnership with the customer.
+In the end, these offerings are additional business for Solutions and also serve as additional benefits granted by the customer to its employees.

 Conclusion.
 While the packages are attractive, there are minimal sales because there is no integrated marketing strategy on how to push this to the market.
 The business development team should make targets and action plans on the implementation of this program.
 The company should consider promotional activities like flyering or on-site FAQs during one of client’s company-wide activities or roll-outs.